systematic-magic/puma/puma.rst

 		It highlights all found matches in green.
 		Mismatches are highlighted in amber.

-	PuMa highlighs in amber authors having no affiliation numbers.
 	PuMa shows error message (in amber) if any of the following issues found: author names without affiliation numbers, wrong order of affiliation text numbers, affiliation number in wrong format and texts without affiliation numbers.

 	.. image:: /_static/puma_affiliation_errors.png
 	   :scale: 50%
 	   :alt: PuMa Interface

 PuMa does not check:
-	PuMa does not check affiliation text for validity (elements, separators, 2 affliation texts in one line etc)
+	PuMa does not check affiliation text for validity (elements, separators, more than one affiliation text in one line etc)

 4. Correspondence to:
 =====================